 Total Recall: My Unbelievably True Life Story by Arnold Schwarzenegger is an autobiography of the famous actor, politician, and champion bodybuilder.
 While the life that Mr. Schwarzenegger has led is indeed astonishing, this book is more of a political memoir and boasting of one’s achievements than that of a celebrity autobiography.

 - 656 pages

 - ISBN-10: 1451662432

 Disclaimer: I have been a Schwarzenegger fan for decades.
-Not only of Ahhnold’s (because I can call him that) movies, but also of his bodybuilding, self promotion, business acumen and focus.
-From some reason I find Schwarzenegger’s story and professional success very inspiring.
+Not only of Ahhnold’s (because I can call him that) movies, but also of his bodybuilding, self-promotion, business acumen, and focus.
+For some reason, I find Schwarzenegger’s story and professional success very inspiring.

 Regardless of what you think of the man, there is a lot to admire.
 While I realize that behind every autobiography there is a goal, I can usually figure out what it is and this one is no exception.
 It seemed to me that the author wanted to cement and highlight his political achievements as Governor of California.

 However, this is also an amazing immigrant story: